chris-pikul/ts-toolbox/README.md

 * `isNegative` - Type-checks and tests if a number is negative
 * `isOdd` - Type-checks and tests if a number is odd
 * `isEven` - Type-checks and tests if a number is even
-* `isMultipleOf` - Type-checks and tests if a number is a multiple of another
+* `isMultiple` - Type-checks and tests if a number is a multiple of another
 * `positive` - Type-checks and ensures a number is positive (0 inclusive)
 * `negative` - Type-checks and ensures a number is negative (0 exclusive)
 * `clampFloat` - Type-checks and clamps the range of a number